runtheops/azure-keyvault-env/README.md

 # Writing secrets to files

-**SecretValue in this case is expected to be base64 encoded!**
-Otherwise util will fail on a decode step.
+**SecretValue in this case is expected to be base64 encoded and first line of file should be location of destination file** Otherwise util will fail on a decode step.

-Given the environment:
+Given secret `service-secret-file` in key vault with value
 ```
-SECRET=keyvault://SecretName:/path/to/secret
+L3BhdGgvdG8vc2VjcmV0DQpTZWNyZXRWYWx1ZQ0KbXVsdGkgbGluZQ0K
 ```
 Output will be:
 ```
 export SECRET=/path/to/secret
 ```
-and SecretValue will be written to a `/path/to/secret` file
+and SecretValue except the first line will be written to a `/path/to/secret` file